SPICE: Semantic Pseudo-labeling for Image Clustering: Experiments and Results

 \section{Experiments and Results}

-\subsection{Benchmark datasets and evaluation metrics}
+\subsection{Benchmark Datasets and Evaluation Metrics}

-We evaluated the performance of SPICE on six commonly used image clustering datasets, including STL10, Cifar10, Cifar100-20, ImageNet-10, ImageNet-Dog, and Tiny-ImageNet.
-The key details on each dataset are summarized in Table \ref{table_data}, where the datasets reflect a diversity of image sizes, the number of images, and the number of clusters.
-We used three popular metrics to evaluate clustering results, including Adjusted Rand Index (ARI) \cite{hubert1985comparing}, Normalized Mutual Information (NMI) \cite{strehl2002clusterensembles} and clustering Accuracy (ACC) \cite{LiD06}.
+We evaluated the performance of SPICE on six commonly used image clustering datasets, including STL10, CIFAR-10, CIFAR-100-20, ImageNet-10, ImageNet-Dog, and Tiny-ImageNet.
+The key details of each dataset are summarized in Table~\ref{table_data}, where the datasets reflect a diversity of image sizes, the number of images, and the number of clusters.
+Different existing methods used different image sizes for training and testing; for example, CC~\cite{cc} resizes all images of these six datasets into $224 \times 224$, and GATCluster~\cite{gatcluster} studies the effectiveness of different image sizes on ImageNet-10 and ImageNet-Dog, showing that too large or too small may harm the clustering performance.
+In this work, we naturally use the original size of images without resizing to a larger size of images.
+For the ImageNet, we adopt the commonly used image size of $224 \times 224$.